ChineseMutualAid/computer-literacy-2017/static/lesson-1/slides.md

 [Chinese Mutual Aid Association](http://chinesemutualaid.org)

 ---
+# Introduce yourself!

+- What is your name?
+- Where are you from?

+---
+# Survey questions

-# What do you want to get out of this course?
+- What do you hope to learn in this class?

-Please let us know so we can make it work for you!
+- Do you have a computer at home?
+If so, what kind?
+- Is there someone at home who helps you with computers?

 ---
 # Please ask questions!